 |30 January 2018||Coast Guard Medevacs|

-On January 29, 2018, a a 46-year-old female passenger (suffering a stroke) had to be medevaced by an USCG helicopter team dispatched from Air Station Savannah..
+On January 29, 2018, a 46-year-old female passenger (suffering a stroke) had to be medevaced by a USCG helicopter team dispatched from Air Station Savannah..
 However, heavy fog and low visibility prevented the operation and her evacuation was done at ~7 am on January 30.
 The woman was transported to Roper St Francis Healthcare (Charleston SC).
 The ship was approx 15 ml / 25 km east of Charleston SC.

 At ~11:30 am (January 30), the USCG received a second call by the cruise liner for a medevac of a 64-year-old female passenger suffering from severe stomach pains.
 She was transported to Memorial Health University Medical Center (Savannah GA).
 The ship was approx 35 ml / 55 km east of Savannah.

-Each of the women was hoisted (together with a crew nurse) and in stable condition transported to hospital.
+Each of the women was hoisted (together with a crew nurse) and in stable condition transported to a hospital.
 The ship was en-route to Princess Cays (Bahamas) on 7-day Florida Bahamas cruise (itinerary Jan 28 - Feb 4) roundtrip from homeport Baltimore MD, also visiting Nassau and Freeport.